ChangePlusPlusVandy/change-coding-challenge-ShoggyR79/README.md

 FILES:

-game.py - the game file that fulfills most, if not all, the basic requirements of the challenge.
+- game.py - the game file that fulfills most, if not all, the basic requirements of the challenge.

-game_advance.py - game file that builds upon the first one, but have user enter their own twitter ID instead of Kanye and Elon.
+- game_advance.py - game file that builds upon the first one, but have user enter their own twitter ID instead of Kanye and Elon.

 TODO/SETUP:

--Install tweepy (using pip install) on machine.
+- Install tweepy (using pip install) on machine.

--Update "config.py" file with personal API information and Access token from twitter.
+- Update "config.py" file with personal API information and Access token from twitter.